dev1ousss/be2_apifromspec/README.md

 - PATCH — used to update a portion of an existing resource;
 - DELETE — used to delete a resource.

-So, there are 5 functions that any program can use to get resource data.
-In fact, there are also functions like HEAD, OPTIONS, etc.
+So there are 5 functions that any program can use to get resource data.
+In fact, there are also functions such as HEAD, OPTIONS, etc.

 REST API is the most popular solution to organize interaction between different programs.
 It is used to connect mobile applications with server applications, to build microservice applications or to provide access to third-party programs.